-The safety of our employees is also a priority, and we are committed to striving to provide a safe and injury-free workplace by using our global environmental, health and safety ("EHS") management system to ensure program and reporting consistency at all of our sites.
+The safety of our employees remains a priority, and we continuously strive to provide a safe and injury-free workplace, using our global environmental, health and safety ("EHS") management system to ensure program and reporting consistency at all of our sites.
 Our general approach includes assessing risks and identifying controls through the use of our comprehensive job hazard and risk assessment tool.
-Throughout the COVID-19 pandemic, one of our priorities has remained protecting the health and safety of our employees.
-Refer to "Part II.
-Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" of this Form 10-K for details regarding our response to COVID-19, including with respect to our employee health and safety measures.
+Throughout the COVID-19 pandemic, we have remained focused on protecting the health and safety of our employees

-Additional information regarding how our purpose and ethics informs our approach to corporate responsibility can be found in our 2020 Corporate Responsibility Report, which is available on our website at https://www.motorolasolutions.com/en_us/about/company-overview/esg.html.
-The information contained on or accessible through our corporate website, including but not limited to our DEI website listed above and our 2020 Corporate Responsibility Report, is not incorporated by reference into and is not a part of this Form 10-K.
+Additional information regarding how our purpose and ethics informs our approach to corporate responsibility can be found in our 2021 Corporate Responsibility Report, which is available on our website.
+The information contained on or accessible through our corporate website, including but not limited to our DEI website and our 2021 Corporate Responsibility Report, is not incorporated by reference into and is not a part of this Form 10-K.